holographicSol/SatIO/README.md

         ToDo: AI peripherals.

-        ToDo: Create a custom SatIO PCB with all headers broken out and extended, so the system as a 'motherboard' can be mounted and peripherals including indicators and such can be configurable/customizable.
+        ToDo: Create a custom SatIO PCB with all headers broken out and extended, so the system as a 'motherboard' can be mounted and peripherals including indicators and such can be configurable/customizably placed.

 ---